kevin-helliwell/elvui_updater/README.md

 - If true, deletes files with \_OLD suffix

-**NOTE: This checks if this program has been run already so that it doesn't block itself in the next step.**
+**This checks if this program has been run already so that it doesn't block itself in the next step.**

 - Checks if matching files exist already in addon directory